permutationlock/path_coloring_bgl/doc/README.md

 ### writeup
- This directory contains a formal writeup describing the background literature, as well as the correctness and complexity or each algorithm.
+ This directory contains a formal writeup describing the background literature, as well as the correctness and complexity of each algorithm.
 It was completed to satisfy part of the requirements for my masters in computer science.

 ### slides